wu-lee/rushkoff-archive/docs/_articles/std-etiquette.md

 I learned that my lover-to-be had just been treated for two minuscule and probably viral lesions on her labia.
 They might grow back, but they probably wouldn't, and they're not really contagious, especially through a rubber, when they're not showing, which--having been removed--they weren't.
 She'd know after some tests in a few weeks.
 Or something like that.

 I tried to be cool.
-My hermetically sealed suburba\~

-Jewish upbringing has left me somewhat germophobtc

-(my mom still travels with a bottle of Lysol), but I've managed to contain my lingering obsession to bathroom

-hygiene and chicken preparation.
+My hermetically sealed suburban Jewish upbringing has left me somewhat germophobic (my mom still travels with a bottle of Lysol), but I've managed to contain my lingering obsession to bathroom hygiene and chicken preparation.

 "It sounds like it's cured," I said.
 I didn't want her